 Merge Sort

 You just saw two different sorting algorithms: insertion sort and selection sort.
 We then implemented insertion sort.
 Recall that insertion sort is $O(n^2)$ in the worst case, but $O(n)$ in the best case.
+Both depend on how the inner loop is structured.

 The best-case performance is great: not any worse than checking whether the list is sorted in the first place.
-Since many datasets in real life are “mostly” sorted to begin with, this is a great property for a sorting algorithm to have.
+Since many datasets in real life are partially sorted to begin with, this is a great property for a sorting algorithm to have.

-The worst-case performance is concerning, though.
-We saw how quickly $O(n^2)$ can blow up when we implemented distinct.
-A worst-case $O(n^2)$ runtime wouldn’t bode well for sorting large datasets that are random, or that are mostly in reverse order.
-And, anyway, haven’t we just seen a data structure that can find “the right place” to put a new element in $O(log_2(n))$ time, rather than $O(n)$ (which is what insertion sort uses in its inner loop)?
-Surely we can do better…
+.
+A worst-case $O(n^2)$ runtime wouldn’t bode well for sorting large datasets that are random, or $O(log_2(n))$that are mostly in reverse order.
+And, anyway, haven’t we just seen a data structure (Binary Search Trees) that can find the right place to put a new element in $O(log_2(n))$ time, rather than $O(n)$ (which is what insertion sort uses in its inner loop)?
+Surely we can do better.

 Python provides two different built-in sorts:

-sorted(lst) # python built-in function, returns new list
+sorted(lst) # Python built-in function, returns new list

-lst.sort() # python built-in function, modifies list
+lst.sort() # Python built-in function, modifies list

 These both run the same algorithm, but one modifies the current list and the other returns a new list.
 The algorithm is called Timsort because it’s named after Tim Peters, who first invented it for Python.
+Timsort is complicated, because it combines ideas from insertion sort with a different algorithm that we’ll learn about today.

 A (seemingly?)
 Different Problem